SCUR0/PowerShell-Scripts/README.md

 These use a config hash that needs to be modified to match local enviroment.
 These were designed for my work center.

+### Get-LAPSPass.ps1

+Simple GUI script that does not require any modules to lookup LAPS password.
+I created it to help coworkers with LAPS.

 ### Remove-UserHybrid.ps1

 Used for account closure in a hyprid office 365 enviroment.
 No files, accounts, or mailboxes are deleted, instead they are moved to archive locations.
 Archive-UserFiles.ps1 and ShareOnlineEmailAccount.ps1 are included as part of the script